Skip to content

 Ages 3-5 (Preschool)

-Developmental stage: Egocentric (world revolves around them), learning to identify emotions.
+Developmental stage: Egocentric (the world revolves around them), learning to identify emotions.
 What they need: Simple emotion vocabulary, gentle guidance to notice others.
 How to teach: (1) Name EMOTIONS: 'Your sister is SAD.
 See her tears?,' 'That boy looks LONELY,' (2) Ask perspective questions: 'How would YOU feel if someone took your toy?,' (3) Praise kindness: 'You shared!
 That was SO kind!,' (4) Model: 'I see that lady dropped her groceries.
-Let's help her!,' (5) Simple acts: Hug crying sibling, share toy, say sorry.
+Let's help her!,' (5) Simple acts: Hug a crying sibling, share a toy, say sorry.
 They're learning: Other people have FEELINGS like me.

 2